-The CMP must understand clearly and familiarise himself with the emergency procedure.
-This would enable him to act promptly and know how to deal with the emergency appropriately and safely.
+The CMP must have a clear understanding of the emergency procedure and be familiar with it.
+This would enable him/her to act promptly and to deal with the emergency appropriately and safely.

 Examples of the emergency scenarios in Esc/MW include: